 - You may make your refried beans with water, but I think cooking them in broth or stock adds another layer of flavor.
 I usually use Better Than Bouillon Organic Chicken Base plus water in place of store-bought or homemade broth.
 For vegan beans, you may use vegetable broth instead.

 - If you don’t have Mexican oregano on hand, you can use regular (Mediterranean) oregano.

-- I like the taste of apple cider vinegar in this recipe, but if you prefer, you can use plain white vinegar instead.
+- Apple cider vinegar gives this recipe a little extra oomph, but if you prefer, you can use plain white vinegar instead.

 - I highly recommend investing in an immersion blender.
-I use mine all the time…it’s quick and easy to use and it doesn’t result in a mess (such as dirtying up a blender).
+I use mine all the time.
+It’s quick and easy to use and it doesn’t result in a mess (such as dirtying up a blender).
 But if you don’t have an immersion blender, you can mash your refried beans by hand using a potato masher.
-Or you can allow your beans to cool a good bit, transfer them in small batches to a blender or food processor, and carefully puree them until smooth.
+Or you can allow your beans to cool a good bit.
+Then transfer them in small batches to a blender or food processor and carefully puree them until smooth.